Posts

 Image

 Thursday 22nd August - 4.5 miles.
 Route taken: Beach, A12..
 (Time taken 2.35 hours) Having realised the Walking Men sculptures were only on the beach at Lowestoft until the end of this month (something my husband and I wanted to see), it seemed like an ideal time to cover the above walk for my Voyage award.
 Our walk started from East Pavilion Point, a Victorian-style glass pavilion.
 From here we had a look at the harbour entrance, which is very narrow, but can be approached whatever the tide.
 The Shannon Class Lifeboat is moored just inside the first harbour.
-From here we made our way along the promenade.
+We made our way along the promenade.
 There was much squawking coming from the beach where a flock of gulls had gathered with their young.
 Two bird hotels have been built out to sea for nesting kittiwakes.
 They have been nesting in Lowestoft sine the 1960's.
 Their numbers had been in decline due to lack of nesting sites and over fishing.
 Since the hotels have been erected numbers are on the increase once again.
-The S
+The South pier ...

 Walking the Suffolk Coastal Path Kessingland to Benacre (Walk 18)